 Notable as one of the few films to be screened with the "Sensurround" process at select theaters, which caused those watching it to vibrate during certain "thrill scenes" involving the rides.

 - Amusement Park of Doom: A series of terrorist bombings targets various amusement parks around the U.S.

-- Bowdlerise: The ending was changed from the Young Man getting his foot stuck on the tracks and sliced by the Revolution's train to him getting hit and killed by the train out of fear that the ending would be too extreme for the PG rating and thus receive an R rating (this being before the introduction of PG-13).
+- Bowdlerise: The ending was changed from the Young Man getting his foot stuck on the tracks and sliced by the Revolution's train to him getting hit and killed by the train, out of fear that the former would be too extreme for a PG rating and thus receive an R rating (this being made in the era prior to the introduction of PG-13).

 - Confucian Confusion: Tracy Calder attributes a Biblical quote to Confucius, which her dad promptly lampshades.
 Justified in that she claims to have learned that from a fortune cookie.Tracy Calder: Confucius say, "With faith, man can move mountain."Harry Calder: I thought Jesus said that?Tracy Calder: Well, maybe he did.
 But according to that fortune cookie...Fran: Which is yours, by the way.Tracy Calder: ...Confucius said it, too.Harry Calder: Don't believe everything you read.